rwblickhan/astro-rwblickhan.org/src/content/newsletters/really-truly-breathless-with-excitement.md

 And that’s... about it.

 :::aside{.note}
 That’s not _quite_ all.
 There’s also a concept of “bookmarks”, which are roughly a mix of git branches and tags (and, indeed, are mapped to git branches behind the scenes).
 They point to some particular revision with a unique name, which is useful for jumping around revisions or for interacting with git-backed remote repos.
-But, unlike branches, they _don’t_ move around automatically; you have to move them manually, which means they behavior more consistently.
+But, unlike branches, they _don’t_ move around automatically; you have to move them manually, which means they behave more consistently.
 :::

 You’ll probably have to unlearn some git habits, but getting used to jj took me about an hour, because it’s _just that simple_.
 What does that simplicity buy you?
 Well...